 Fun names and a fun group of men.
 At the time of the groups’ founding, the denizens of Westport were slightly more diverse in occupation and politics and these runners reflected this.
 They were artists, educators, engineers and businessmen.
 They may have held different perspectives but were all unified by a shared interest in fitness and fraternity.

 The group was founded in the ‘70s by former, longtime Westporter Bob Gralley.

 “I started running late.
 I was 45, commuting to the city, and noticed I was putting on a few pounds.
 I decided I needed to do something,” Gralley said.

 The jogging boom in America was still very nascent at the time.
-Gralley’s 45th birthday was a couple years after the inaugural New York City Marathon in 1970.
-Now global corporate behemoths like Nike built their empires on growth in demand for running shoes and apparel just beginning around this time.
+Gralley’s 45th birthday was a couple of years after the inaugural New York City Marathon in 1970.
+Now global corporate behemoths like Nike built their empires on the growth in demand for running shoes and apparel just beginning around this time.

 Gralley started small.
 He began by just seeing if he could run one mile.
 He kept at it and soon made it a part of his routine, running before the train in the morning.
 Over time he found interest in others in the area for weekend group runs.
 The length of their runs grew and they started to refer to themselves as the “The Westport A.C.”
 (Athletic Club).

 Dr. Glenn Hightower— the late, much beloved, longtime Principal of Bedford Middle School— was one of the first and most active members.